- 2016-03-09 buffalo/phonelab-wifi

 Contributed by Kiran Lakkaraju, Xiaolin Luo, Adam Slagell.

 FLAIM is a multi-level, multi-log anonymization tool.
+Note: as of March 2021, the FLAIM website is no longer available, and CRAWDAD's copy of the tools has been removed at the contributor's request.
 FLAIM-Core comprises the anonymization engine and XML based policy manager.
 FLAIM-Core loads dynamic libraries responsible for I/O and parsing at runtime.
 There is a library for each type of log flaim supports.
 The XML policy, the I/O module, input file and output files are all specified on the command line.

 - 2016-04-21 tools/simulate/uoi/adyton